-Amethyst: Beautiful dark blue to purple flower that resembles the Amethyst mineral.
+Riverina Thomas: Beautiful dark blue to purple flower that resembles the Amethyst mineral.
 This cultivar has a strong color and scent. with silvery foliage.
-A nice culinary herb.
+These make beautiful long stemmed bundles.

 Croxton Wild: This lavender is a light lavender-blue.
 Excellent in cut and dried flower bouquets.
 This is also a good culinary lavender.

 Folgate: This English lavender is one of the best oil producers and is considered one of the best for culinary uses.
 It is cold hardy and produces purple flowers.

 Hidcote Blue: This lavender produces very fragrant deep purple spikes in late spring and summer.
 Hidcote Blue makes a great dwarf hedge.
 It is used for sachets, culinary, dried flowers.

 Hidcote Pink has a strong, sweet fragrance and is great for culinary use.
 This variety has slightly deeper pink flowers.

 Melissa: This variety features tightly compact pink and white spikes that bloom longer than other pink lavender plants.
 It can be used for ornamental or hedging purposes or for a variety of culinary uses.
 It is described as having a peppery hint, making it a good choice for savory dishes.

 Munstead: This is one of the angustifolias that grows well in containers.
 Munstead is one of the most popular small lavenders to plant in gardens.
 It is a very fragrant robust lavender that makes a great hedge.
 It blooms profusely in the spring with dark lavender-blue spikes.
 It is excellent for making potpourri, oils, and for culinary.